 The "Plateau" bandwidth change detection algorithm is described in [14].
-It is a modification of the algorithm described in [15] that was successfully used to detect step changes in a time series set of measurements of Round Trip Times (RTT).
+It is a modification of the algorithm described in [15] that was successfully used to detect step changes in a time series set of measurements of RTT.
 Here we use it to analyze both the Abw and Cap measurements.
-Currently, missing measurements (e.g. because there is no functioning path between the monitor and monitoring host) are ignored compressing time so the gap is covered over.
+Currently, missing measurements (e.g. because there is no functioning path between the monitor and monitoring host) are ignored and not assumed to be zero.

 The Plateau algorithm basically divides the measurements into two buffers: a history buffer (h) for base-lining, or into a trigger buffer (t), when a measurement meets a specific requirement.
-The specific requirement is that the current measurement is less than $\boldsymbol{\beta}$ (we use bold face to indicate a user settable parameters) standard deviations ( $o_h$ ) below the current mean of the history buffer $m_h$ .
+The specific requirement is that the current measurement is less than β (we use bold face to indicate a user settable parameters) standard deviations (o_h) below the current mean of the history buffer m_h .
 If the measurement is placed in h then the oldest entry is removed from t.
-The buffers have maximum durations of $\boldsymbol{\lambda}$ (history) and $\boldsymbol{\tau}$ (trigger).
-Given a requested buffer duration, the number of items in a buffer (length) is calculated using the median time separation of the data points.
-When $\boldsymbol{\tau}$ is reached the mean of the trigger buffer $m_t$ is compared with $m_h$ and if the relative difference $\Delta = (m_h - m_t) / m_h$ is greater than the threshold $\boldsymbol{\delta}$ then an event is deemed to have occurred.
+The buffers have maximum durations of λ (history) and τ (trigger).
+Given a requested buffer duration, the number of items in a buffer (length) is calculated using the median time available.
+Less frequent measurements will necessarily increase the fall time and duration in order to accumulate sufficient data to be statistically meaningful.

+separation of the data points.
+When τ is reached the mean of the trigger buffer m_t is compared with m_h and if the relative difference $\Delta = (m_h - m_t) / m_h$ is greater than the threshold δ then an event is deemed to have occurred.